P. B. Nevill: The Boy Scouts Association appointments

 The Boy Scouts Association appointed him as a district commissioner, becoming its Commissioner for East London in 1916, then a county commissioner.
 He was the association's Headquarters Commissioner for Kindred Societies, to liaise with other organisations, from 1914 until 1949, at the same time as he held other commissionerships and roles.
 He was also as the association's Headquarters Commissioner for Rovers from 1920 to 1930, when he resigned to focus on his other commissionerships.
 In 1926, the association awarded him its Silver Wolf.
 In the early 1960s, when he ended his commissionerships, the association appointed him as a vice president.
-He disagreed with changes implemented following the 1966 The Chief Scouts' Advance Party Report, particularly the discontinuation of Rovers and resigned all his active positions with the association but was made honorary commissioner for life.
-When he died in 1975, he was the last of Baden-Powell's contemporaries in The Scout Association headquarters and Council.
+He disagreed with changes implemented following the 1966 The Chief Scout's Advance Party Report, particularly the discontinuation of Rovers and resigned all his active positions with the association but was made honorary commissioner for life.
+When he died in 1975, he was the last of Baden-Powell's contemporaries in the Scout Association headquarters and Council.

 Roland House

 In 1916, Nevill moved into Roland House Boy Scout Settlement, at 29 Stepney Green, East London as its warden.
 The house was the legacy of Roland Philipps who was killed in action in the 1914-18 World War.
 Roland House and its Scout Shop were maintained by its wardens, Rovers and resident Boy Scout leaders.
-William de Bois Maclaren was a guest of Nevill's at Roland House, which was decisive in De Boise Maclaren's donation of Gilwell Park to The Boy Scouts Association.
-In 1920, he took over the full lease for Roland House and all financial responsibility.
+William de Bois Maclaren was a guest of Nevill's at Roland House, which was decisive in De Boise Maclaren's donation of Gilwell Park to the Boy Scouts Association.
+In 1920, Nevill took over the full lease for Roland House and all financial responsibility.
 Upon his marriage in 1926, he moved out of Roland House to Reigate, Surrey.
 He remained on the Roland House Committee until the 1960s.
-Roland House was closed by The Scout Association soon after Nevill's death.
+Roland House was closed by the Scout Association soon after Nevill's death.

 Rovers

-Rovers held Nevill's attention and support from the 1920s, soon after its beginning and The Boy Scouts Association appointed him as its Headquarters Commissioner for Rovers.
-He organised the first jamboree for Rovers (which Baden-Powell termed a "Moot").
-He organised several more Moots.
-After resigning as The Boy Scouts Association Headquarters Commissioner for Rovers in 1930, he remained involved with Rovers and attended further Moots.
-In 1966, when The Boy Scouts Association discontinued Rovers following The Chief Scouts' Advance Party Report, Nevill resigned all his active positions with the association.
+Rovers held Nevill's attention and support from the 1920s, soon after its beginning and the Boy Scouts Association appointed him as its Headquarters Commissioner for Rovers.
+He organised the first jamboree for Rovers (which Baden-Powell termed a "moot").
+He organised several more moots.
+After resigning as the Boy Scouts Association Headquarters Commissioner for Rovers in 1930, he remained involved with Rovers and attended further moots.
+In 1966, when the Boy Scouts Association discontinued Rovers following The Chief Scout's Advance Party Report, Nevill resigned all his active positions with the association.